nrwl/nx/docs/generated/packages/cypress/documents/overview.md

 configuration is documented
 on [the official website](https://docs.cypress.io/guides/references/configuration.html#Options).

+For adding more dynamic configurations to your cypress configuration, you can look into using [setupNodeEvents](https://docs.cypress.io/api/plugins/browser-launch-api#Syntax) configuration option.

 ## Environment Variables

 If you're needing to pass a variable to cypress that you wish to not commit to your repository, i.e. API keys, or dynamic values based on configurations, i.e. API Urls.
 This is where [Cypress environment variables](https://docs.cypress.io/guides/guides/environment-variables) can be used.